Parsa2820/es-project/README.md

 - Kahbod Aeini - 98101209

 ## Introduction
+The main idea is creating a smart water container using a proximity sensor to detect user requests and water level sensors to keep track of the water supply's level.
 ## Requirments
 ### Hardware
 The project is initially implemented on following hardwares but it may work on similar hardwares: